 Of course, as email has been deployed worldwide, it has become internationalized, such that language specific character sets can now be used in email messages.
 The base standard still requires email messages to be transferred using only 7-bit ASCII characters, so a slew of RFCs have been written describing how to encode email containing non-ASCII characters into RFC 2822-compliant format.
 These RFCs include RFC 2045, RFC 2046, RFC 2047, and RFC 2231.
-The email package supports these standards in its email.Header and email.Charset modules.
+The email package supports these standards in its email.header and email.charset modules.

 If you want to include non-ASCII characters in your email headers, say in the Subject: or To: fields, you should use the Header class and assign the field in the Message object to an instance of Header instead of using a string for the header value.
+Import the Header class from the email.header module.
 For example:

 '''

-from email.Message import Message
+from email.message import Message

-from email.Header import Header
+from email.header import Header

 msg = Message()

 h = Header('p\xf6stal', 'iso-8859-1')

 msg['Subject'] = h

-print msq.as_string()
+print msg.as_string()

 Subject: =?iso-8859-1?q?p=F6stal?=

 '''